gausspy/gausspy/docs/method.rst

 ------------------

-The numeral problem related to the solution shown in the previous section comes from the fact that calculating Eq. :eq:`f2const` - :eq:`f4const` is not trivial in the presence of noise.
-For instance, if the top panel of Fig. :num:`#curvature` is sampled with 100 channels, and in each panel a random uncorrelated noise component is added at the 10% level, a simple finite difference prescription to calculate the derivative would lead to variations of the order
+The numeral problem related to the solution shown in the previous section comes from the fact that calculating derivatives is not trivial in the presence of noise.
+For instance, if the top panel of our example figure is sampled with 100 channels, and in each panel a random uncorrelated noise component is added at the 10% level, a simple finite difference prescription to calculate the derivative would lead to variations of the order